IBM/SpectrumScaleAutomation/README.md

 **Control components:**
 - The control component [launcher](launcher.sh) selects the appropriate cluster node initiating the storage service operation, starts the storage service if the node state is appropriate, manages logging, log-files and return codes and sends events in accordance to the result of the storage server.
 The control component is typically invoked by the scheduler and the storage services being started might be backup or storage tiering.
 - The scheduler that invokes the control component.
-An example is cron.
+An example is the `cron` daemon.
 This component is not included in this framework

 **Storage services components:**
 - The backup component [backup](backup.sh) performs the backup using the mmbackup-command